Andover, Hampshire: Demographics

+As of the 2024 Andover Town Profile, Andover has a population of 50,887 with an estimated increase of 5.6% (53,715) predicted by 2027.

+There is a growing Nepalese population in Andover, reflecting local army connections with the Brigade of Gurkhas.

 Media

+Local TV coverage is provided by BBC South and ITV Meridian.
-Andover Radio is a community radio station, broadcasting on 95.9 MHz FM, which was first licensed in 2016.

-The independent local radio station for the area is Greatest Hits Radio Berkshire & North Hampshire, which broadcasts national and regional music programmes.
-The licence was first held by Andover Sound, then replaced by The Breeze between 2012 and 2020.
+For BBC Local Radio, the town is served by both BBC Radio Solent on 96.1 MHz FM and BBC Radio Berkshire on 104.1 MHz FM.
+Andover Radio is a community radio station on 95.9 MHz FM, first licensed in 2016.
+The Independent Local Radio station for the area is Greatest Hits Radio Berkshire & North Hampshire, which broadcasts national and regional music programmes.
+The licence was first held by Andover Sound, then by The Breeze between 2012 and 2020.

 The weekly newspaper for the town and the surrounding area is the Andover Advertiser, founded in 1858 and now owned by Newsquest.

-In the late 1980s, Andover was one of the first towns in England to have a cable television franchise, Andover Cablevision.

 Andover Vision

 Andover Vision is a partnership of Andover's residents, community groups, business and public bodies.
 In April 2017, a strategy document set out the ambitions for the town and its future over the next 20 years.
 The strategy was shaped by local people through extensive consultation and brought together by the Vision partnership.
 The ambitions will influence how Andover manages the changing environment for the benefit of the whole community as well as providing a way in which local people can play an active role in the future of their town.
 The five themes for the Andover Vision are: